dina-elorbany/Bankist-App-Accounts/README.md

 - know their current in, out and total balance.
 - know their last movements either deposit or withdrawal with its real date.
-- transfer money to accounts that are opened in this bank only if: transfered amount is not larger than their balance account will receive amout is already open
+- transfer money to accounts that are opened in this bank only if: transferred amount is not larger than their balance account will receive amount is already open
-- request a loan from the bank. acount has at least 1 movement with 0.1 of the loan reaquested minimum amount is 10 and maximum amount is their current total balance
+- request a loan from the bank. account has at least 1 movement with 0.1 of the loan requested minimum amount is 10 and maximum amount is their current total balance
 - close their accounts only for account that currently logged in.